davetron5000/awesome-cli-ruby/make_awesome/04_option_parser.md

     options = {}
     opts = OptionParser.new do |opts|
-      opts.banner = "Jeklly is a static site generator"
+      opts.banner = "Jekyll is a static site generator"

       # option specifications go here